yashburbure/HUFFMAN-CODING/README.md

 1. Open input file, count and store the frequencies of different characters;
 2. Construct Priority Queue and then Huffman Tree;
 3. Calculate Huffman Encode Table;
-4. Encode the file, store Huffman Encode Table and encoded to the output.bin.
+4. Encode the file, store Huffman Encode Table and encoded to the output.dat.

 ### Decompression